Jump to recipe

 simple

 This Slow Cooker Pork Satay Noodle recipe is the perfect choice for a delicious and hassle-free family dinner.
 Simply let your slow cooker work its magic, and in a few hours, you’ll have a mouthwatering meal ready to serve.
 Ideal for busy weeknights or weekend gatherings, this pork satay noodle recipe is both easy to make and full of flavour, making it a fantastic option for family dinner time.
-Whether you’re a fan of Asian-inspired dishes or just looking for something different, this slow cooker recipe is sure to become a family favourite.

 Can I swap out pork for another meat?